A Simple Step-by-Step Guide to Investing

 What’s the Difference Between a Mutual Fund and an ETF?

-ETFs trade like stocks in real time, and the share price constantly fluctuates.
+ETFs trade like stocks in real time, and their share prices fluctuate constantly.
 You invest in ETFs by the share, and most brokers don’t let you buy partial shares.

 However, ETFs usually have lower fund expenses than their mutual fund counterparts.
-This means more of your money gets invested instead of going toward paying investing fees.
+This means more of your money is invested rather than going toward paying investment fees.

 The downside of mutual funds is that you may have to make a large initial investment of $3,000 to open a position.
 Once you open a position, you may only have to invest $1 or $100 for future share purchases.